glasswalk3r/siebel-crash-report/README.md

 ### Configuration

-You must a INI configuration file located at your home directory as `$HOME/.crash.ini`.
+You must have a INI configuration file located at your home directory as `$HOME/.crash.ini`.

 Here is a sample INI configuration file: